Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Fourier-Mukai loci and birational equivalence

 \begin{remark} Note that birationally equivalent Fourier-Mukai partners may not be birational Fourier-Mukai partners.
 See Observation \ref{bg obs}. \end{remark}

 As pointed out in the proof of \cite{Voet_2020}*{\href{https://digital.lib.washington.edu/researchworks/bitstream/handle/1773/46506/Voet_washington_0250E_22022.pdf?sequence=1}{Proposition 4.1.6}}, we have the following as a corollary of \cite{HuyBook}*{Corollary 6.14}: \begin{corollary} Let $X$ and $Y$ be a smooth projective variety with $\Phi:\perf X \simeq \perf Y$ and suppose there exist closed points $x_0 \in X$ and $y_0 \in Y$ such that $\Phi(k(x_0)) = k(y_0)$.
 Then, there exist an open neighborhood $U$ of $x_0$ and an open immersion $f: U \inj Y$ with $f(x_0) = y_0$ such that $\Phi (k(x)) \iso k(f(x))$ for all closed points.
-In particular, $\Phi$ is birational if and only if such closed points $x_0 \in X$ and $y_0 \in Y$ exist. \end{corollary} For applications to our situations, let us make several observations.
-First of all, we note that an open immersion in Corollary \ref{improved h} can be canonically chosen. \begin{construction} Let $X$ and $Y$ be smooth projective varieties (or more generally Gorenstein projective varieties) and let $\Phi_\ecal P:\perf X \simeq \perf Y$ be a triangulated equivalence with kernel $\ecal P$.
-In \cite{Cal17}, it was shown that if $\Phi_\ecal P$ is a birational equivalence, then $X$ and $Y$ are canonically birational in the following sense, where we will only see a rough sketch of the arguments.
+In particular, $\Phi$ is birational if and only if such closed points $x_0 \in X$ and $y_0 \in Y$ exist.
+Moreover, if $\Phi$ and $\Phi'$ are naturally isomorphic, then $\Phi$ is birational if and only if $\Phi'$ is birational. \end{corollary} For applications to our situations, let us make several observations.
+First of all, we note that an open immersion in Corollary \ref{improved h} can be canonically constructed. \begin{construction} Let $X$ and $Y$ be smooth projective varieties (or more generally Gorenstein projective varieties) and let $\Phi:\perf X \simeq \perf Y$ be a triangulated equivalence.
+In \cite{Cal17}, it was shown that if $\Phi$ is a birational equivalence, then $X$ and $Y$ are canonically birationally equivalent in the following sense, where we will only see a rough sketch of the arguments.
 First, let $\cal M_X$ denote Inaba's moduli space of simple objects of $\perf X$, which is an algebraic space (\cite{inaba2002toward}).
 Then there is a canonical open immersion $X \inj \cal M_X$ sending each point $x$ to the corresponding skyscraper sheaf $k(x)$ (\cite{Cal17}*{\href{https://johncalab.github.io/stuff/derbir-journal.pdf}{Corollary 3.2}}).
-Now, it is moreover shown that $\Phi_\ecal P$ induces a canonical open immersion $\cal M_X \inj \cal M_Y$ sending $k(x_0)$ to $k(y_0)$ if and only if $\Phi(k(x_0)) \iso k(y_0)$ (\cite{Cal17}*{\href{https://johncalab.github.io/stuff/derbir-journal.pdf}{Proposition 3.3}}).
+Now, it is moreover shown that $\Phi$ induces a canonical open immersion $\cal M_X \inj \cal M_Y$ sending $k(x_0)$ to $k(y_0)$ if and only if $\Phi(k(x_0)) \iso k(y_0)$ (\cite{Cal17}*{\href{https://johncalab.github.io/stuff/derbir-journal.pdf}{Proposition 3.3}}).
 Therefore, we obtain the following pull-back diagram of open immersions: \DisableQuotes